BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

    <img src="images/omg_download.png">
    </p>

    - This will provide a summary of the processs, and present a Download Zip button.
-Clicking this button will generate a zip folder with the files you need to download the data
+Clicking this button will generate a zip folder with the files you need to download the data.
+   - It DOES NOT download the data directly.
    - Download and decompress this folder
    - Inside there are the following files and folders:
        - `organization_metadata/`